128technology/docs/docs/initialize_u-iso_adv_workflow.md

 “registration-code”: "<mist-reg-code>”
 }
 ```

+If no router name is supplied in the onboarding config, the default name is chosen in this order:

+1. Serial Number (via DMI table)
+2. Hostname
+3. UUID (via DMI table)

 :::note
 If no onboarding configuration file is provided, it is assumed that the device is an unmanaged router, and an onboarding configuration will be provided later.